Modifying Source Record Clusters

 To move source records between clusters:

-2. In the Entities tab, select the rows of the entities whose source records you want to review, then select Actions > Move.
-Alternatively, you can select a entity to open it, and then select Manage Cluster Details.
+2. In the Entities table, select the rows of the entities whose source records you want to review, and then select Actions > Manage Cluster Details.

 4. To move records, select one or more record, and either: